conorpp/conorpp.github.com/work.md

-I'm a [Cybercorps](https://www.nsf.gov/funding/pgm_summ.jsp?pims_id=504991) student, meaning I'm on a scholarship that obligates me to work for the goverment in security for at least 3 years after I finish school.
+I'm a [Cybercorps](https://www.nsf.gov/funding/pgm_summ.jsp?pims_id=504991) student, meaning I'm on a scholarship that obligates me to work for the government in security for at least 3 years after I finish school.
 Alternatively I could work for any company that can handle paying off my potential school debt.

 I could work for public universities, national labs, state offices, 3 letter agencies, military, etc.